 Açai Anti-frizz Conditioner

 A specially formulated conditioner extends the life of the Brazil’s Blowout by infusing the hair with vital moisture and essential nutrients while coating the hair with smoothing proteins that fortify and seal the cuticle.
-Locks in moisture locks out humidity, protects hair color and promotes smooth, radiant, frizz-free hair.
+Locks in moisture locks out humidity, protects hair color, and promotes smooth, radiant, frizz-free hair.

-Volume Shampoo is a sulfate-free formula that gently cleanses and helps thicken the hair’s structure for incredible lift and extreme volume.
+A Volume Shampoo is a sulfate-free formula that gently cleanses and helps thicken the hair’s structure for incredible lift and extreme volume.

-Volume Conditioner is a lightweight conditioner that provides vital moisture and nutrients without weighing the hair down.
+A Volume Conditioner is a lightweight conditioner that provides vital moisture and nutrients without weighing the hair down.

 Ionic Bonding Spray